sketchplugins/plugin-directory/README.md

 - [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
 - [Shapr](https://github.com/vincenzopetito/shapr), by Vincenzo Petito: A Sketch plugin to create element with the keyboards!
 - [Shared Style Finder](https://github.com/sonburn/shared-style-finder), by Jason Burns: Find instances of a shared layer or text style.
+- [Shared Styles Hierarchy](https://github.com/mathieudutour/sketch-styles-hierarchy), by Mathieu Dutour: Organize your shared styles using the layers list, create a hierarchy where children inherit properties from their parent.
 - [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
 - [Sheetie](https://github.com/joemanto/sheetie), by Joe Manto: Sketch 3 Plugin that makes a SpriteSheets to export or use
 - [Shutterstock](https://www.shutterstock.com/special/sketchplugin), by Shutterstock, Inc.: Access Shutterstock's stunning images without leaving your workspace.